louistrue/ifc-classifier/README.md

     - 🇬🇧 Uniclass
   - Or create your own custom system
   - Assign colors to visualize different classifications
+  - Import classifications from JSON or Excel
+  - Export classifications to JSON or Excel

 - **⚙️ Rule-Based Sorting:**